datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/tls/index.md

 ### Automatic TLS with ACME

-With $AESproductName$, the `Host` can be configured to completely manage TLS by requesting a certificate from a Certificate Authority using the [ACME HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/).
+With $AESproductName$, you can configure the `Host` to manage TLS by requesting a certificate from a Certificate Authority using the [ACME HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/).

-After creating a DNS record, configuring $AESproductName$ to get a certificate from the default CA [Let's Encrypt](https://letsencrypt.org) is as simple as providing a hostname and your email for the certificate:
+After you create a DNS record, configure $AESproductName$ to get a certificate from the default CA, [Let's Encrypt](https://letsencrypt.org), by providing a hostname and your email for the certificate:

 ```yaml
 ---